ceejbot/skse-rust-template/README.md

 ## Things to be noted

 - I'm using the approach of making my own fork of clib-NG and using a branch of that fork as a git submodule.
 You probably want to make your own fork.
 The two repos of interest for this are [alandtse's fork](https://github.com/alandtse/CommonLibVR/) (use the `ng` branch) and the [CharmedBaryon fork](https://github.com/CharmedBaryon/CommonLibSSE-NG).
 - I used [simplelog](https://lib.rs/crates/simplelog) for log-writing.
 You might want something else.
-This can easily be ripped out from `logs.rs`.
+This can easily be replaced in `logs.rs`.
-- I provide some string decoding in `bridge/strings.rs`. `cxx` assumes that any string data it's being given is a valid Rust string, and this will not be true for all Skyrim data.
+- I provide some string wrangling in `bridge/strings.rs`. `cxx` assumes that any string data it's being given is a valid Rust string, aka a valid UTF-8 string, and this will not be true for all Skyrim data.
 I've seen crashes from ISO-8859-9 codepage characters.
-So before passing names to Rust, decode into utf-8.
-My code can likely be improved.
+So before passing item names to Rust, decode them into UTF-8.
+(My code here can likely be improved.
+Removing a dep or two would trim down the code size.)
 - Testing without the game running is possible if you do not pull in any functions that require the C++ side of the plugin.
 One trick is to implement live functions marked with `#[cfg(not(test))]` and then write a second test-specific version behind `#[cfg(test)]`.
-There are examples in `bridge/wrappers.rs`.
-Running `cargo test` runs the tests.
+There are examples of this trick in `bridge/wrappers.rs`.
+Running `cargo test` runs the example tests, which are some shallow tests of the string functions.
 - I pull some shenanigans so I can develop much of the Rust side of the plugin on my Mac laptop, where I have a very fast editor I like and can slouch with a cat on top of me while I work.
 You might not care about that.
-If you are Windows-only, you can rip those out.
+If you are Windows-only, you can remove those when you see them.
 (See the logging initialization function for an example.)
 - The `CMakeLists.txt` file could probably be a lot better.
 I knew nothing about cmake when I started hitting it with a hammer to make it work.

 ## LICENSE